ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Some **abilities** might be broad descriptions of your background or expertise, like "Dwarf of the Chalk Hills" or "Private Detective" - implying a variety of related capabilities.
 Others might represent specific capabilities or assets such as "Lore of the Ancients," "Captain of the Fencing Team," or "The Jade Eye Medallion."

-Ultimately, **abilities** are just names for the interesting things your character can do.
+Ultimately, **abilities** are names for the interesting things your character can do.

 ### 2.1.1 Keywords